A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Electromechanical cavitation and the snap-through instability in soft hollow dielectric spheres

 \section{Electromechanical cavitation and the snap-through instability in soft hollow dielectric spheres}

 In this section, we study the nonlinear electromechanical behavior of soft hollow dielectric spheres.
-For the purely mechanical case, the problem can be reduced to the well-studied phenomenon of cavitation in nonlinear elasticity studied by Ball \cite{ball1982discontinuous}.
+For purely mechanical cases, the problem can be reduced to the well-studied phenomenon of cavitation in nonlinear elasticity studied by Ball \cite{ball1982discontinuous}.
+Electro-cavitation in a sphere of dielectric elastomers is recently studied by Chen and Yang \cite{CHEN2022109995}.
 Another related problem is the inflation of a soft balloon within the framework of nonlinear elasticity.
-The inflation process accompanies snap-through instability that can be harnessed to achieve giant voltage-triggered deformation of dielectric balloons \cite{keplinger2012harnessing, li2013giant}.
-Nonlinear coupling problem in spherical shells of dielectrics can also be found in other works \cite{dorfmann2006nonlinear, he2011characteristics, dorfmann2014nonlinear-response, xie2016bifurcation, liang2017new, wang2017anomalous}, for example, the snap-through instability of a thick-wall electro-active balloon \cite{rudykh2012snap} and multilayer electro-active spherical balloons \cite{bortot2017analysis}.
+The inflation process accompanies the snap-through instability that can be harnessed to achieve giant voltage-triggered deformation of dielectric balloons \cite{keplinger2012harnessing, li2013giant}.
+Nonlinear coupling problem in spherical shells of dielectrics can also be found in other works \cite{dorfmann2006nonlinear, he2011characteristics, dorfmann2014nonlinear-response, xie2016bifurcation, liang2017new, wang2017anomalous, CHEN2022109995}, for example, the snap-through instability of a thick-wall electro-active balloon \cite{rudykh2012snap} and multilayer electro-active spherical balloons \cite{bortot2017analysis}.